 Nowadays, web-based systems and APIs are the core of on-demand cloud logistics services.
 Rapid and reliable systems are merely replacing outdated legacy infrastructure.
 Moreover, edge computing will continuously enhance cloud logistics by utilizing computing power close to the data, drastically reducing bandwidth requirements.

 Forrester predicts that more than half of global enterprises will be cloud-based soon.
+Cloud-Based Healthcare Solutions are the future of healthcare technologies.
 The supply chain industry will receive massive gains in terms of cost, season-oriented scalability, and demand.
 The companies with that model are already provided high availability without downtime to customers and recovering from accidents within a time frame of 15 minutes.

 The likes of Amazon have set the bar high when it comes to delivering to the customers within a short period.
 Having a robust IT infrastructure is one of the basics that a supply chain should get right to meet customer expectations.